 Enhancing the flight experience

-Some flights can take as much as eight hours, which can be excruciatingly boring.
+Some flights can take as many as eight hours, which can be excruciatingly boring.
 People usually pass the time by reading books, watching a movie, or listening to music.
-By its very nature, however, VR is a far more immerse form of entertainment which might help make that flight from London to New York just a little more bearable.
+By its very nature, however, VR is a far more immersing form of entertainment that might help make that flight from London to New York just a little more bearable.

 Training the next generation of pilots